agamm/dependency-list/README.md

 ## Origin ##
-This package is based from the awesome: `npm-flat-graph` package, go check it out:
+This package is based of the awesome: `npm-flat-graph` package, go check it out:
 https://www.npmjs.com/package/npm-flat-graph